komikku-app/komikku/README.md

 ## Features

 Features of Komikku include:
-* Built-in & official extensions repository
+- [x] Built-in & official extensions repository
-* Search for sources when too many sources installed
+- [x] Search for sources when too many sources installed
-* Show which source is NSFW
+- [x] Show which source is NSFW
+- [x] Filter to show 18+ only sources/extensions browse
-* Button to jump to source's package settings page (to uninstall unwanted sources)
+- [x] Button to jump to source's package settings page (to uninstall unwanted sources)
+- [x] More Feed items (20 for now)
+- [x] Feed now supports all extensions
+- [ ] Show photo’s size so you can compare which source has better quality
+- [ ] Support other sources just like E-Hentai: Lucious...
+- [ ] History of searched query

 Features of Tachiyomi(original) include:
 * Online reading from a variety of sources